 3D printing architectural models cost

 3D printed architectural models can be produced in-house or outsourced to an architectural modeling company equipped with additive manufacturing systems.
-The price of the 3D print will depend on several factors, among which:
+The price of the 3D print will depend on several factors, including:

-- the level of details required for the 3D printed model: 3D printing a highly complex architectural model takes longer than a basic one with few details.
-It can also require to be printed on a specific 3D printer offering a higher print resolution, and the model is likely to require more preparation before being sent for 3D printing.
-Therefore the more complex the model, the more expensive.
+- Level of detail: 3D printing a highly complex architectural model takes longer than a basic one and may need to be printed on a specific 3D printer.
+The model is also likely to require more preparation before being sent for 3D printing.

 The best 3D printers for architects and the architecture industry